 Whilst the Manx economy is not immune to global economic cycles, in recent years it has performed better than a number of the world’s largest economies in terms of GDP growth (including many of those in the G7).
-GDP in the Island increased by 7.4% in real terms during the 2016/2017 financial year (which is the latest figure currently available).
+GDP in the Island increased by 3.2% during the 2018/2019 financial year (which is the latest figure currently available), although recent events outside the Island’s control, as highlighted below will have affected the Island’s GDP adversely since 2019.
 Sectors such as IT, e-gaming and financial services have been significant drivers to such domestic economic growth, and are likely to remain so for the foreseeable future.

 However, the Isle of Man has been faced with many of the same challenges and uncertainties that have been adversely affecting the performance of the UK economy (which is its largest trading partner) and other advanced economies.
-These include continued Brexit, increasing political uncertainty in the UK and slowing global growth.
-Spending by the Isle of Man Government and other initiatives aimed at boosting local investment and enterprise (such as providing incentives to hi-tech companies and financial institutions to locate on the Island) have helped to counteract such wider headwinds and maintain growth and local employment opportunities.
+These include, dealing with the consequences of Brexit and, of course, dealing with the impact and consequences of the COVID-19 pandemic, increasing political uncertainty in the UK and slowing global growth.
+Spending by the Isle of Man government and other initiatives aimed at boosting local investment and enterprise (such as measures designed to ameliorate the effects of the COVID-19 lockdowns on individuals and businesses and providing incentives to hi-tech companies and financial institutions to locate on the Island) have helped to counteract such wider headwinds, maintain a measure of economic growth and protect local employment opportunities.

-The Isle of Man continues to be served by all of the main UK clearing banks and, in addition, has recently seen the emergence of other international banks and alternative lenders (see 1.3 Alternative Credit Providers below).
-In 2016, the Isle of Man introduced the Alternative Banking Regime (“ABR”) framework to provide new banking opportunities for banking businesses on the Isle of Man.
+The Isle of Man continues to be served by all of the main UK clearing banks and, in addition, has recently seen the emergence of other international banks and alternative lenders (see 1.4 Alternative Credit Providers).
+In 2016, the Isle of Man introduced the Alternative Banking Regime (ABR) framework to provide new banking opportunities for banking businesses on the Isle of Man.

-The number of transactions in the Isle of Man loan market over the last year has been at least as high as in previous years.
-The Channel Islands Stock Exchange has established an Isle of Man office and rebranded itself as The International Stock Exchange (the “TISE”), in an effort to attract more listings from ‘trading companies’.
-Among other things, such a listing potentially provides Isle of Man entities with access to the high-yield debt market (see 1.2 The High-yield Market below).
+The number of transactions in the Isle of Man loan market over the last year has probably not been as high as in previous years due to the impact of the COVID-19 pandemic.
+The International Stock Exchange (TISE) has established an Isle of Man office and seeks to attract more listings from "trading companies".
+Among other things, such a listing potentially provides Isle of Man entities with access to the high-yield debt market (see 1.3 The High-Yield Market).

-In keeping with many other well-regulated jurisdictions, banks in the Island face an increasing compliance burden, with the Isle of Man Financial Services Authority (the “FSA”) and the Isle of Man Government being fully committed to demonstrating a high degree of compliance with the applicable international standards relating to Anti-Money Laundering and Countering the Financing of Terrorism (“AML/CFT”) issues.
+In keeping with many other well-regulated jurisdictions, banks in the Island face increasing compliance responsibilities, with the Isle of Man Financial Services Authority (FSA) and the Isle of Man government being fully committed to demonstrating a high degree of compliance with the applicable international standards relating to Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) issues.

 There have not been many examples of the high-yield market competing with bank lending to finance assets held through structures established in this jurisdiction.
-In this regard, in recent years the TISE has seen high-yield as an area of notable growth (eg, 56 companies issued 71 high-yield bonds which listed on the TISE during 2017).
+In this regard, in recent years the TISE has seen high-yield as an area of notable growth (eg, 59 high-yield bonds were listed on the TISE during the first half of 2021).

 In recent years, the local loan market has seen an increase in alternative credit providers, to both individual and corporate borrowers.
 Such providers of new finance include P2P lenders who have established Isle of Man operations in order to offer an alternative to traditional bank lending models.

-Whilst corporate lending in the Island (ie, one corporate entity lending to another) is not regulated by the FSA per se (compared to, say, ‘deposit taking’), all alternative credit providers in this jurisdiction need to register with the FSA under the Isle of Man Designated Business Act 2015 (so are subject to the Island’s AML/CFT Code), and any providers also offering loans to individuals and/or sole traders would also need to register with the Isle of Man Office of Fair Trading (the “OFT”) under the Isle of Man Moneylenders Act 1991.
+Whilst corporate lending in the Island (ie, one corporate entity lending to another) is not regulated by the FSA per se (compared to, say, "deposit taking"), all alternative credit providers in this jurisdiction need to register with the FSA under the Isle of Man Designated Business Act 2015 (so are subject to the Island’s AML/CFT Code), and any providers also offering loans to individuals and/or sole traders would also need to register with the Isle of Man Office of Fair Trading (OFT) under the Isle of Man Moneylenders Act 1991.

-Lenders are increasingly focusing on the robustness of their credit underwriting practices in relation to both refinancing existing, and providing new credit facilities (particularly European credit institutions needing to comply with applicable EU regulations).
+Lenders are increasingly focusing on the robustness of their credit underwriting practices in relation to both refinancing existing, and providing new credit facilities.
 This is partly manifesting itself into a clearer understanding of their position as a secured creditor and their potential restructuring and enforcement options.
 In this regard, the Isle of Man is a relatively creditor-friendly jurisdiction, which provides the investor base with well-used remedies in an enforcement scenario.

-As previously stated in 1.3 Alternative Credit Providers above, lending by non-bank entities to either corporates or individuals is currently not regulated by the FSA in the Isle of Man.
-This is in contrast to other activities such as deposit taking, money transmission services and (within the last few months) the operation of a credit union, which are all regulated activities for the purposes of the Island’s financial services legislation and, consequently, require a licence from the FSA if they are carried on in or from the Isle of Man (unless an exemption or exclusion applies).
+As previously stated in 1.4 Alternative Credit Providers, lending by non-bank entities to either corporates or individuals is currently not regulated by the FSA in the Isle of Man.
+This is in contrast to other activities such as deposit taking, money transmission services and the operation of a credit union, which are all regulated activities for the purposes of the Island’s financial services legislation and, consequently, require a licence from the FSA if they are carried on in or from the Isle of Man (unless an exemption or exclusion applies).